navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 ![Sarchu][sarchu2]

 After taking a short brake at Pang, we headed towards [Moore plains](https://en.wikipedia.org/wiki/More_plains).
 Straight stretch of roads untill the climb begins to Taglang La.
 We had a temptation to speed up but we didn't.
-This stretch of straight roads are full of small bumps and surprises.
+This stretch of straight roads were full of small bumps and surprises.
 Many people in our team fell down and got injured.

 Riding motorcycle is very liberating.
 We felt closer to the nature and the people around us.
 We had lots of random conversations with people in the villages.
 They were all nice and friendly.